-The secretion of saliva is promoted by the act of chewing, and other articles, besides to-bacco, are employed for the purpose.
-Gummastic is used in Turkey; and the betel-nut in the East India islands.
-It is not necessary that the substance which is kept in motion in the mouth should give any taste to the saliva, or be at all soluble.
-Small bodies, such as pebbles or cherry-stones, will answer the purpose.
+The secretion of saliva is promoted by the act of chewing; and other articles, besides tobacco, are employed for the purpose.
+Gum-mastic is used in Turkey; and the betel-nut in the East-India Islands.
+It is not necessary that the substance which is kept in motion in the mouth should give any taste to the saliva, or be at all soluble: small bodies, such as pebbles or cherry-stones, will answer the purpose.

-I know a man who contrived to save a little, out of a very small salary, by carefully avoiding unnecessary expense.
-Knowing that the gratification of the appetite for drink is attended not only with expense, but often with many other evils, he contrived to beguile, or satisfy his thirst, by keeping a pebble in his mouth, or chewing a straw.
+I knew a man who contrived to save a little, out of a very small salary, by carefully avoiding unnecessary expense.
+Knowing that the gratification of the appetite for drink is attended not only with expense, but often with many other evils, he contrived to beguile or satisfy his thirst by keeping a pebble in his mouth, or chewing a straw.
 By carefully avoiding unnecessary expense, in this and similar modes, he realized an ample fortune.

-BITTERS, which consists of columba-root, gentian, orange-peel, and the like, infused in spirit, are sometimes made use of to procure appetite.
-The ingredients possess properties which are valuable, when judiciously applied, medicinally; but taken in this combination, the stomach is soon familiarized with the stimulus, and will not perform its office without it.
+BITTERS, which consist of columba-root, gentian, orange-peel, and the like, infused in spirit, are sometimes made use of to procure appetite.
+The ingredients possess properties which are valuable, when judiciously applied medicinally; but if they are taken in this combination, the stomach is soon familiarized with the stimulus, and will not perform its office without it.

-Acros are likewise used with the same view, such as the sulphuric and nitric acids, in a diluted state.
+ACIDS are likewise used with the same view; such as, the sulphuric and nitric acids, in a diluted state.
 The same remark applies to them as to bitters.